knasan/go-rrn/README.md

 ## Description

-[de] RRN - Recursive Rename ist ein kleines Kommandozeilen Tool, dass Verzeichnisse und Dateien durchsucht und durch das angegebene Zeichen ersetzt.
+[de] RRN - Recursive Rename ist ein kleines Kommandozeilen-Tool, dass Verzeichnisse und Dateien durchsucht, und durch das angegebene Zeichen ersetzt.

 [en] RRN - Recursive Rename is a small command line tool that searches directories and files and replaces them with the given character.

 ## Dependencies

-go and make for building from source upx for binary compression
+go and make for building from source, upx for binary compression when using my Makefile.

 ## Build from source